Skip to main content

 The game area should be free of hazards.
 Explain the rules of the game clearly and have a clear way to communicate that the game must stop when needed.
 Take a look at our guidance on running active games safely.

 The individual activities can be made more complex or more simple by each team.
-The group leader can also advise each group if they feel that their designed activity is too difficult or too simple.
+The Section Team Leader or a Section Team Member can also advise each group if they feel that their designed activity is too difficult or too simple.

 Try to only select sports equipment that everyone in your group will be able to use.
 For example a wheelchair user may not be able to comfortably kick a football but may be able to swing a bat or throw a basketball.